acaly/LightDx/README.md

 * Rasterizer.

 Others:
-* Render to texture.
-* Compile the methods with calli at compile time using Fody.
 * Minimal stencil support (low priority).
 * Better support for pixel formats (low priority).

-If you want to use features that LightDx does not support yet and is not in the list above, feel free to open an issue!
+If you want to use features that LightDx does not support yet, feel free to tell me by opening an issue!